 - J-PAL/IFMR stage 2 DIV grant to evaluate the problem of absenteeism among medical staff in India through an RCT.
 Awarded in 2010, this study evaluated the impact of an intervention using a digital attendance and medical information system to monitor attendance of medical staff in government health centers in the state of Karnataka.
 J-PAL/IFMR randomly assigned primary health centers to treatment and control groups, and the treatment health centers were equipped with fingerprint reader devices and a mobile device for uploading attendance and patients' data.
-The preliminary results of the program showed a modest effect on the attendance of nurses, pharmacists, and lab technicians, but no effect on the attendance of medical officers. - Operation ASHA stage 2 DIV grant to evaluate the effectiveness of a fingerprint identification system in preventing the occurrence and lapses in the treatment of Multidrug-resistant tuberculosis (MDR-TB) through an RCT.13 Awarded in 2012, this project evaluated the effectiveness of fingerprint reader devices in preventing lapses in treatment of MDR-TB patients.
-14 These devices register the presence of patients and staff at treatment centers in receiving MDR-TB treatments, and Operation ASHA's system informs TB counselors when a patient misses a treatment.
+The preliminary results of the program showed a modest effect on the attendance of nurses, pharmacists, and lab technicians, but no effect on the attendance of medical officers. - Operation ASHA stage 2 DIV grant to evaluate the effectiveness of a fingerprint identification system in preventing the occurrence and lapses in the treatment of Multidrug-resistant tuberculosis (MDR-TB) through an RCT.
+Awarded in 2012, this project evaluated the effectiveness of fingerprint reader devices in preventing lapses in treatment of MDR-TB patients.
+These devices register the presence of patients and staff at treatment centers in receiving MDR-TB treatments, and Operation ASHA's system informs TB counselors when a patient misses a treatment.
 Operation ASHA is carrying out the RCT involving about 12,000 patients across approximately 200 health centers to establish the effectiveness of the fingerprint identification system as a tool for ensuring patients' compliance with their MDR-TB treatments.
+Applications DIV Funded in India Generally Met Evidence Requirements Our review of the applications for grants DIV awarded in India found that the applications generally met evidence and other requirements.
+We examined 33 of the applications to determine the nature and types of evidence and other information that they contained, as well as the extent to which they met DIV's evidence requirements (see table 4).
+For example, we found that 31 of the 33 applications fully or partially provided information on how the innovation would be evaluated for impact.
+In addition, we determined that 16 of 19 applications that were awarded stage 2 grants provided evidence that the innovation had previously been tested for impact.
+We also found that 29 of the 33 applicants included an analysis or information on the innovation's cost-effectiveness, although the level of information on cost-effectiveness varied among the applications.
+In some applications, for example, we found that the applications is to compare the costs of their solution to competing solutions or traditional methods of delivering development assistance.

-13Operation ASHA is an Indian nonprofit organization focused on improving tuberculosis treatment and prevention for poor and underserved populations in India.
+&lt;sup>13Operation ASHA is an Indian nonprofit organization focused on improving tuberculosis treatment and prevention for poor and underserved populations in India.